TheWannabeCoder92/pacman-turtle-python/episodes/episode02_03/README.md

 We break the maze into a grid-based system and build the core components that define and draw it on screen.

 ### 🛠️ What’s covered:
-- Defining the maze layout using a grid structure
+- Defining the maze layout using a grid structure.
-- Creating `constants.py` to store game constants like cell size, screen size, and tile characters
+- Creating `constants.py` to store game constants like cell size, screen size, and tile characters.
-- Creating `mazes.py` to hold the maze layout and a function to convert it into drawable coordinates
+- Creating `mazes.py` to hold the maze layout and a function to convert it into drawable coordinates.
-- Creating `renderer.py` to draw the maze based on wall positions
+- Creating `renderer.py` to draw the maze based on wall positions.
-- Using Turtle Graphics to render the maze in the game window
+- Using Turtle Graphics to render the maze in the game window.

 By the end of these episodes, we have a functional grid-based maze rendered in the game window — ready for Pac-Man and other game elements to interact with.